xquilt/NewsTask/README.md

 - [x] Coil
 - [x] Unit Testing
 - [x] Coroutines testing
+- [x] ROOM database

 ## Features
 - The sample app contains two screens: The home screen with the top headlines, a publication webview for each and every individual article.
 - The user can share a certain publication page.
+- Offline caching of previously loaded articles, where there's no internet connectivity.

 ## License